Metric mean dimension of flows: Introduction

-\begin{remark1} The last two variational principles tell us the condition A can be removed in \cite[Theorem C]{cl21} and the supremum can only range over all ergodic measures of $\phi$.
-Moreover, by a similar argument, Theorem 1.3 is also true for lower metric mean dimension of flow (denoted by $\under$) by changing $\limsup_{\epsilon \to 0}\limits$ into $\liminf_{\epsilon \to 0}\limits$ in above variational principles. \end{remark1}
+We remark that if the scale function $S=\logf$ and the potential function $f=0$, then the condition A can be removed in \cite[Theorem C]{cl21} and the supremum can only range over all ergodic measures of $\phi$ by Theorem \ref{thm 1.3}.

-Different from the quantities coming from ergodic theory used in Theorem 1.3 to describe the metric mean dimension of flows, we also find a topological quantity to characterize the metric mean dimension of flows.